Bed Bath & Beyond Inc. Announc - GuruFocus.com

 PR Newswire

 UNION, N.J., Nov.
-9, 2022 /PRNewswire/ -- Bed Bath & Beyond Inc. (NASDAQ: BBBY) today announced that it has entered into a privately negotiated exchange agreement with an existing holder of its 4.915% Senior Notes due 2034 (the "2034 notes") and 5.165% Senior Notes due 2044 (the "2044 notes").
-The existing holder owns approximately $9.5 million aggregate principal amount of 2034 notes and $22.0 million aggregate principal amount of 2044 notes (collectively, the "exchange notes").
-Pursuant to the exchange agreement, Bed Bath & Beyond will issue an aggregate of approximately 2.8 million shares of common stock to the existing holder, consisting of the issuance of (a) 1.8 million shares in exchange for the exchange notes, (b) 0.1 million shares in satisfaction of including accrued and unpaid interest thereon the exchange notes, and (c) 0.9 million shares in exchange for a cash payment from the existing holder of $3.5 million (the "transaction").
+14, 2022 /PRNewswire/ -- Bed Bath & Beyond Inc. (NASDAQ: BBBY) today announced that it has entered into privately negotiated exchange agreements with several existing institutional holders of its 3.749% Senior Unsecured Notes due 2024 (the "2024 notes"), 4.915% Senior Notes due 2034 (the "2034 notes") and 5.165% Senior Notes due 2044 (the "2044 notes").
+The existing holders collectively exchanged approximately $69 million aggregate principal amount of 2024 notes (being all of the existing holders' beneficially owned 2024 notes), $5.8 million aggregate principal amount of 2034 notes and $48.2 million aggregate principal amount of 2044 notes (collectively, the "exchange notes").
+Pursuant to the exchange agreements, Bed Bath & Beyond will issue an aggregate of approximately 11.7 million shares of common stock to the existing holders in exchange for the exchange notes, including accrued and unpaid interest thereon (the "transaction").
 Following the closing of the transaction, the exchange notes will be cancelled and no longer outstanding.
-The proceeds of the private placement of common stock will be used for general corporate purposes.
-The transaction is expected to close on or about November 14, 2022, subject to customary closing conditions.
-This transaction is exempt from registration under Section 4(a)(2) and Rule 506(c) under the Securities Act of 1933.
+The transaction is expected to close on or about November 16, 2022, subject to customary closing conditions.
+The transaction is exempt from registration under Section 4(a)(2) and Rule 506(c) under the Securities Act of 1933.

-Sue Gove, Bed Bath & Beyond's President and CEO said, "We continue to demonstrate progress towards securing a stronger financial position and enabling our strategic repositioning to better serve our customers and gain market share.
-Today's announcement outlines a strong framework and compelling opportunity to improve our balance sheet and liquidity by reducing long-term debt, lowering interest expense, and adding an infusion of new capital for equity.
-This transaction, in conjunction with our overall enhanced liquidity via our ABL Facility, FILO and current ATM program, underscores our ability to achieve greater stability and flexibility in our business.
-We remain committed to capturing value for our financial stakeholders and appreciate the support of our holders as we execute our turnaround plans."
+Sue Gove, Bed Bath & Beyond's President and CEO said, "Building on our bond exchange transaction from last week, we are pleased to announce additional progress towards greater financial flexibility, with further reduction of our long-term debt, particularly our nearest-term 2024 Notes.
+Our entire organization is focused on executing our customer-focused priorities of improved assortment and supply as we enter the peak holiday selling season, and driving our business with highly engaged teams, which now includes our new Chief Marketing & Customer Officer who started with us today."

+Perella Weinberg Partners served as advisor to the institutional holders in this transaction.

 This press release is not an offer to buy or sell or the solicitation of an offer to buy any security nor shall there be any sale of these securities in any state in which such offer, solicitation or sales would be unlawful prior to registration or qualification under the securities laws of any such state.